-What Can a Handyman Do in Bishop, California?
+What Can a Handyman Do Without a License in Bishop, California?

 In Bishop (Inyo County), California regulates “handyman” work primarily through the Contractors State License Board (CSLB).
 You can do small jobs without a contractor license only if each job is under $500 total (labor + materials) and the work is not improperly split into multiple contracts; most construction trades over that threshold require a CSLB license plus a bond and (often) permits from the local building department.